rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 A peer-reflexive remote candidate could be learned and constructed from the source transport address of the STUN Binding request as an ICE connectivity check.
 The peer-reflexive candidate could share the same address as a remote mDNS candidate that is in the process of being signaled or name resolution.

-In addition to the elimination procedure of redundant candidates defined in Section 5.1.3 of {{RFC8445}}, which could remove constructed peer-reflexive remote candidates, the address of any existing peer-reflexive remote candidate should not be exposed to Web applications by ICE agents that implement this proposal, as detailed in Section {{#guidelines}}.
+In addition to the elimination procedure of redundant candidates defined in Section 5.1.3 of {{RFC8445}}, which could remove constructed peer-reflexive remote candidates, the address of any existing peer-reflexive remote candidate should not be exposed to Web applications by ICE agents that implement this proposal, as detailed in Section {{guidelines}}.

 Examples
 ========